 Supportive, inclusive & collaborative research cultures

-Reviews my presentation in a course for Research Deans organised by the Chartered Association of Business Schools British and the Academy of Management
+Presentation in a course for Research Deans organised by the Chartered Association of Business Schools and the British Academy of Management

 Early 2022 I presented at a course for Research Directors, organised by the British Academy of Management and the Chartered Association of Business Schools.
 The theme of my presentation was building supportive, inclusive, and collaborative cultures.
-It consisted of four parts:
+It consisted of four parts.
+You can jump straight to the part you are most interested in with these links:

 - Post-92 context: challenges & opportunities